Want to Write Better Content? Know Your Audience.

 They say content is King.
 So, you started blogging and sending emails.
 You started a Facebook business page, and you’re posting prolifically on Instagram.
 You dabble with video from time-to-time, plucking up your nerve to make it a full-time thang.

 Great.
 Content = King.

 Great content is King.

 So, what makes great content?
 How can you make sure you’re writing great content?

 Before we even get into technique and the detail of great writing – you must know your audience.
 You must know who you’re writing for, otherwise, nothing’s gonna stick!

-If nothing’s gonna stick – why bother writing in the first place? *mind blown*
+If nothing’s gonna stick – why bother writing in the first place?

-Identify Who You Want to Work With
+Who Do You Want to Work With?

 When I started my business journey, I had a solid idea of who I wanted to work with.
 Who I wanted to attract to my little copywriting business, hold hands and skip with, and generally just take over the world.

 I wanted to work with like-minded ladies (still do).
 Bad-ass #ladybosses trying to make their mark.
 Ladies who understand the power of personality and story in business.
 Who aren’t afraid to share their own bold selves.